Amazon Simple Workflow Service Level Agreement

 Simple Workflow SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Simple Workflow, or any other Simple Workflow performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Simple Workflow; (ii) that result from any voluntary actions or inactions from you or any third party (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from you not following the best practices or exceeding the service limits described in the Simple Workflow Developer Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use Simple Workflow in accordance with the Agreement (collectively, the “Simple Workflow SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of Simple Workflow, or any other Simple Workflow performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Simple Workflow; (ii) that result from any voluntary actions or inactions from you (e.g. scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from you not following the best practices or exceeding the service limits described in the Simple Workflow Developer Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use Simple Workflow in accordance with the Agreement (collectively, the “Simple Workflow SLA Exclusions”).

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.